New Zealand Solo Travel and Hiking

 Overall on our trips, the split between women and men is fairly even, so you won't feel outnumbered.

 What age will the rest of my group be?

 We have a great mix of people of all ages on our tours, ranging from the thirties to seventies, and they have all loved our trips.
 Most people tend to be in their fifties and sixties.

 Read more trip FAQs here.

 Solo travel in style with New Zealand Trails

 New Zealand Trails proudly operates five carefully crafted small group guided tours offering the ideal solution for those looking for a New Zealand solo travel itinerary who don’t necessarily want to be alone the whole time.
 Find out which trip is right for you and discover why New Zealand is one of the best places to travel solo.

-You’ll experience guided walks on New Zealand’s best tracks including the Routeburn, Hollyford and Milford.
+You’ll experience guided walks on New Zealand’s best tracks including the Routeburn, and Hollyford.
 As well as the great hiking, our itineraries are packed with iconic activities such as Fiordland backcountry jet boating, dolphin swimming, wine tasting and more.
 You will be led by friendly, expert New Zealand guides and enjoy all the comforts of home with amazing accommodation and exemplary dining.